 WHAT ARE THE PLAYER TOKENS LIKE?
 IS ONE OF THEM A SHOE?
 IN MONOPOLY I ALWAYS BE THE SHOE.

 Well, either that, or Fireball Island is sorta sexist.
-But I think I’ll give it the benefit-of-the-doubt since it comes from Hasbro, the always-inclusive, extremely progressive company behind products such as Girl Talk (AKA “Hey Girls Let’s Gossip About Boys On The Pink Phone “), Mall Madness (“Hey Girls, Let’s Go Shopping Because If There’s One Thing All Females Love It’s Simulating The Mindless Consumption Of Consumer Goods!”), and Mystery Date (“Hey Girls, Let’s Drool Over Cute Guys And Fantasize About The Day One Of Them Will Ask Us To Marry Him And Give Our Silly Little Lives Purpose & Meaning.
-P.S.
-Also All You Non-Heterosexual Girls Can Go Play By Yourselves And Feel Even More Alienated And Alone Because Mystery Date Is Straights Only!”)
+But I think I’ll give it the benefit-of-the-doubt since it comes from Hasbro, the always-inclusive, extremely progressive company behind products such as Girl Talk (AKA “Hey Girls Let’s Gossip About Boys On The Pink Phone “), Mall Madness (“Hey Girls, Let’s Go Shopping Because If There’s One Thing All Females Love It’s Pretending To Buy Shit!”), and Mystery Date (“Hey Girls, Let’s Drool Over Cute Guys And Fantasize About The Day One Of Them Will Ask Us To Marry Him And Give Our Silly Little Lives Purpose & Meaning and also All You Non-Heterosexual Girls Can Go Play By Yourselves And Feel Even More Alienated And Alone Because Mystery Date Is Straights Only!”)